Donate Search Phone icon Call our Helpline: 0800 12 44 222

 Benefits for someone living with dementia

-The benefits system can provide financial support for people living with dementia.
+There are some benefits particularly relevant for people living with dementia.
 This page will give you an idea of the main benefits you may be entitled to as a person over State Pension age living with dementia, or as a carer.
-State Pension age is currently 66, and is planned to gradually increase to 67 between 2026 and 2028.
+State Pension age is being increased from 66 a little at a time, and will reach 67 by March 2028.

 About Benefits

-Benefits you are entitled to could help with the additional costs of living with dementia such as care or travel costs or provide support if you are a carer.
+Benefits you are entitled to could help with the additional costs of living with dementia, such as care or travel costs.
+There are also benefits that can provide support someone who cares for you.
 Benefit rates change from time to time, usually in April of each year.

-For advice about entitlements and a benefits check call the Age Scotland helpline on 0800 12 44 222.
+For advice about entitlements and to book a benefit check, call the Age Scotland helpline on 0800 12 44 222.

 Pension Credit

-Pension Credit is a benefit that can give you extra money if you are living on a low income and you and your partner are both State Pension age.
-It comes in two parts – Guarantee Credit and Savings Credit.
+Pension Credit is a benefit that can give you extra money if you are living on a low income and you and your partner have both reached State Pension age.
+There are two parts – Guarantee Credit and Savings Credit.
 You might be eligible for one part or both.
-There is no savings limit for Pension Credit, but if you have capital over £10,000 your Pension Credit will be reduced.
+There is no savings limit for Pension Credit, but if you have capital over £10,000 your Pension Credit amount will be reduced.

 Guarantee Credit will top up your income to a minimum level set each year by the UK Government.
-You may be entitled to a higher amount of Pension Credit if you receive Attendance Allowance, the middle or higher rate care component of Disability Living Allowance or a care element of Adult Disability Payment or Personal Independence Payment.
+You may be entitled to a higher amount of Pension Credit if you receive Pension Age Disability Payment or the care component of Adult Disability Payment.
 You may also receive an extra amount if the benefits system recognises you as a carer, you are responsible for a child or children, or you have certain housing costs such as occupancy or service charges.

-If you receive Pension Credit and own your own home, you may be entitled to Support for Mortgage Interest, to help with the interest payments on your mortgage or home improvement loan.
-Support for Mortgage is in the form of a loan secured on your home, that must be repaid with interest either when your property is sold, its ownership is transferred, or it forms part of your estate after your death.
+If you receive Pension Credit and own your own home, you may be entitled to Support for Mortgage Interest, to help with the interest payments on your mortgage or home-improvement loan.
+Support for Mortgage Interest is in the form of a loan secured on your home, that must be repaid with interest either when your property is sold, its ownership is transferred, or in settling your estate after your death.

 Savings Credit is extra money you may be entitled to if you have some money put aside in the form of savings or a private pension.
-You can only claim it if you are 65 or over and you and your partner reached State Pension age before 6 April 2016.
+You can only claim it if you and your partner reached State Pension age before 6 April 2016.

-To claim Pension Credit, contact the Department for Work and Pensions on 0800 99 1234 or visit the gov.uk website.
-If you need help with filling in a form, call the Age Scotland Helpline on 0800 12 44 222 for a referral to the Department for Work and Pensions home visiting service, or for contact details of a local benefits advice agency that can help you.
+To claim Pension Credit: contact the Department for Work and Pensions on 0800 99 1234 or visit the gov.uk website.
+If you need help with filling in a form, call the Age Scotland helpline on 0800 12 44 222.
+They may refer you to the Department for Work and Pensions home visiting service, or provide contact details of a local benefits advice agency that can help you.

 Making a claim for Pension Credit